smallwat3r/ocrab-font/README.md

-A monospaced font that combines **OCR-A** letterforms (letters and digits) with **OCR-B** symbols (punctuation, operators, brackets, and other non-alphanumeric glyphs).

-The result is a hybrid that pairs the distinctive, geometric character of OCR-A with the more legible symbols of OCR-B.
+A monospaced font that combines **OCR-A** letterforms (letters and digits) with **OCR-B** symbols (punctuation, operators, brackets, and other non-alphanumeric glyphs), pairing the distinctive, geometric character of OCR-A with the more legible symbols of OCR-B.

+## Modifications

+- All non-alphanumeric glyphs (punctuation, operators, brackets, etc.) are replaced with their OCR-B equivalents
-The zero glyph has a centered dot to distinguish it from O.
+- The zero glyph has a centered dot to distinguish it from O

-Accented characters missing from OCR-A are either taken directly from OCR-B (ä, ö, ü, ß, æ, ø, Œ, œ, etc.) or composed by combining OCR-A base letters with OCR-B accent marks (é, è, ê, ë, à, á, â, ã, ç, ñ, ì, í, î, ï, ò, ó, ô, õ, ù, ú, û, ý, ÿ, and their uppercase equivalents).
+- Accented characters missing from OCR-A are either taken directly from OCR-B (ä, ö, ü, ß, æ, ø, Œ, œ, etc.) or composed by combining OCR-A base letters with OCR-B accent marks (é, è, ê, ë, à, á, â, ã, ç, ñ, ì, í, î, ï, ò, ó, ô, õ, ù, ú, û, ý, ÿ, and their uppercase equivalents)
+- Guillemets (« ») are composed from scaled pairs of
+  < and >

 ## Preview